Optical telegraph: Development in France

+English military engineer William Congreve observed that at the Battle of Vervik of 1793 French commanders directed their forces by using the sails of a prominent local windmill as an improvised signal station.
+Two of the four sails of the mill had been removed to resemble the arm of the new telegraph.

 Chappe system technical operation

 The Chappe brothers determined by experiment that it was easier to see the angle of a rod than to see the presence or absence of a panel.
 Their semaphore was composed of two black movable wooden arms, connected by a cross bar; the positions of all three of these components together indicated an alphabetic letter.
 With counterweights (named forks) on the arms, the Chappe system was controlled by only two handles and was mechanically simple and reasonably robust.
 Each of the two 2-metre-long arms could display seven positions, and the 4.6-metre-long cross bar connecting the two arms could display four different angles, for a total of 196 symbols (7×7×4).
 Night operation with lamps on the arms was unsuccessful.
 To speed up transmission and to provide some semblance of security, a code book was developed for use with semaphore lines.
 The Chappes' corporation used a code that took 92 of the basic symbols two at a time to yield 8,464 coded words and phrases.

 The revised Chappe system of 1795 provided not only a set of codes but also an operational protocol intended to maximize line throughput.
 Symbols were transmitted in cycles of "2 steps and 3 movements."